 CHARAKA SAMHITA, SUTRASTHANA, I.42 – 43

-It is important for the basic reason that Ayurveda is the other arm of self-realisation.
-It is from the principles of Ayurveda that we, the yoga student, can learn how to maintain optimum health and well-being of a ‘vehicle’ – body, mind and soul – that can carry us all the way to the other shore of self-realisation.
+Ayurveda is the other arm of self-realisation.
+It is from the principles of Ayurveda that the aspiring yogi can learn how to create and maintain optimal health and well-being of a ‘vehicle’ – body, mind and soul – that can carry us all the way to the other shore of self-realisation.
 We learn from the Charaka Samhita, an inaugural text of Ayurveda, that….

-If, on the contrary, we have a weak and feeble vehicle, this would mean the same journey would be almost impossible in this lifetime, if not twice or thrice as difficult.
-In this case, it becomes an issue of karma where the causes of karma from previous lives have ripened in this lifetime.
+A weak and feeble vehicle means the same journey would be almost impossible in this lifetime if not twice, or thrice, as difficult.
+In this case, it becomes an issue of karma where we are hindered by parabdha karma that have ripened in this lifetime.
 As one author explains, samskaras can present as saboteurs or champions.
 It depends on what you have done through your past actions.
 Negative karma create obstacles and challenges that can either prevent or postpone fulfilment of the spiritual goal.
 While positive karma brings us good opportunities and teachings to advance us on the path.

 All of us are unique in our constitution.
 Some of us are more laid back while others are full of restless energy and all over the place.
-For the latter, asanas that are more calming would be more conducive to help us work towards a greater ability to center ourselves.
-Or, are we tending towards the lethargic and overweight?
-Then surely, a different set of asanas that are energising would be a better prescription.
+For the latter, asanas that are more calming would be more favourable to increase the ability to center ourselves.
+What if we tend towards the lethargic and overweight?
+In which case, a more energising set of asanas would be a better prescription.
 Wise is the yoga teacher who understands this.
 Prudent is the student who can tell the difference.

 ~ ॐ ~